DataDog/integrations-core/kafka/README.md

 ## Overview

-Connect Kafka to Datadog in order to:
+Connect Kafka to Datadog to:

-* Visualize the performance of your cluster in real time
+* Visualize the performance of your cluster in real time.
-* Correlate the performance of Kafka with the rest of your applications
+* Correlate the performance of Kafka with the rest of your applications.

 This check has a limit of 350 metrics per instance.
-The number of returned metrics is indicated in the info page.
-You can specify the metrics you are interested in by editing the configuration below.
+The number of returned metrics is indicated on the info page.
+Specify the metrics you are interested in by editing the configuration below.
 To learn how to customize the metrics to collect visit the [JMX Checks documentation][13] for more detailed instructions.

 To collect Kafka consumer metrics, see the [kafka_consumer check][14].